maurovanetti/maurovanetti.github.io/_posts/2008-12-30-the-battle-of-chile.md

 slug: chile
 tags: pol media en
 ---
-These are the reviews, published on [In Defence of Marxism](http://www.marxist.com/) and [Hands Off Venezuela](http://www.handsoffvenezuela.org/), of the three parts of Patricio Guzmàn's film *The Battle of Chile* (*La batalla de Chile*) screened in London in 2008.
+These are the reviews, published on [In Defence of Marxism](http://www.marxist.com/) and [Hands Off Venezuela](http://www.handsoffvenezuela.org/), of the three parts of Patricio Guzmán's film *The Battle of Chile* (*La batalla de Chile*) screened in London in 2008.
 I've been responsible for this series of screenings during Autumn 2008.

 ***